Rays vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rowdy Tellez and the Milwaukee Brewers will take the field on Friday at Tropicana Field against Shane McClanahan, who is the named starter for the Tampa Bay Rays.
-First pitch will be at 6:40 PM ET.
+Eric Lauer gets the nod for the Milwaukee Brewers on Saturday at Tropicana Field against Yandy Diaz and the Tampa Bay Rays.
+First pitch is at 4:10 PM ET for the second game of a three-game series.

-The Rays are the favorite in this one, at -250, while the underdog Brewers have +200 odds to upset.
-The over/under for the game has been listed at 7.5 runs.
+The Brewers are +170 moneyline underdogs for this matchup with the favored Rays (-210).
+The total for the game has been listed at 7.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.